-To export the configuration data from an ACS local store to a remote repository, use the command export-data in the ACS Configuration mode.
-Only users who have Read permission to a specific configuration object in the GUI can export that specific configuration data to a remote repository.
+To export the configuration data from an ACS local store to a remote repository, use the export-data command in ACS configuration mode.
+Only users who have read permission to a specific configuration object in the GUI can export that data to a remote repository.